 The process known as Helper Module or Helper Dynamic Link Library or distribution or rt.dll or helperup

 appears to belong to software Helper Module or Browser Helper Object or ScreenSnaperGadget or rt.bho or com.bho or distribution or

 by DCUtility (www3.sympatico.ca/danycantin).

 Known file sizes on Windows 10/8/7/XP are 290,816 bytes (19% of all occurrences), 282,636 bytes and 14 more variants.

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are 00D13CE9-1879-41bd-B8A3-EA3CB1BD01BC or AE1AA4FA-C3A2-4c33-90CD-69DD021A35C8 or 4 more variants.
+IDs used by this BHO include 00D13CE9-1879-41bd-B8A3-EA3CB1BD01BC or AE1AA4FA-C3A2-4c33-90CD-69DD021A35C8 or 4 more variants.
 The program has no visible window.
 There is no detailed description of this service.
 Helper.dll is not a Windows system file.
 There is no file information.
 Helper.dll is able to monitor web browsers.
 Helper.dll is able to record keyboard and mouse inputs and hide itself.
-Therefore the technical security rating is 77% dangerous, however also read the users reviews.
+Therefore the technical security rating is 77% dangerous, however you should also read the user reviews.

 Recommended: Identify Helper.dll related errors